wkumari/draft-wkumari-dnsop-trust-management/README.md

 template                                                       W. Kumari
 Internet-Draft                                                    Google
-Intended status: Informational                             June 29, 2015
+Intended status: Informational                        September 25, 2015
-Expires: December 31, 2015
+Expires: March 28, 2016

-       Simplified Updates of DNS Security (DNSSEC) Trust Anchors draft-wkumari-dnsop-trust-management-00
+           Signalling of DNS Security (DNSSEC) Trust Anchors draft-wkumari-dnsop-trust-management-01

 Abstract

+   [ Editor note: This originally included a mechanism to actually roll the keys (like 5011 does), but feedback from the Prague meeting indicated a strong preference for signalling only. ]

-   This document describes a simple means for automated updating of DNSSEC trust anchors.
-This mechanism allows the trust anchor maintainer to monitor the progress of the migration to the new trust anchor, and so predict the effect before decommissioning the existing trust anchor.
+   This document describes a simple method for validating recursive resolvers to signal their configured list of DNSSEC trust anchors.
+   This mechanism allows the trust anchor maintainer to monitor the progress of the migration to a new trust anchor, and so predict the effect before decommissioning the existing trust anchor.

    It is primarily aimed at the root DNSSEC trust anchor, but should be applicable to trust anchors elsewhere in the DNS as well.